ckmohan/maze/README.md

 * An explorer on a maze must be able to declare what is in front of them
 * An explorer on a maze must be able to declare all movement options from their given location
 * An explorer on a maze must be able to report a record of where they have been in an understandable fashion

+Important

+    - Decided to made the constructors as Default to enforce the usage of the factory class.

+TODO

+    - Maze boundaries not test, throws ArrayIndexOutOfBoundsException

+    - I might be missing some testing scenarios

+    - Not testing different variation of Mazes

+    - Don't like the switch statement of approach ( may be need refactoring using java circular list ??? )

+mvn -C -U clean install

+should produce following line after the BUILD SUCCESS

+Results :
+Tests run: 9, Failures: 0, Errors: 0, Skipped: 0